Skip to main content

 Power the motor

-Supply 20-36V DC power to the motor through either:
+Provide 20–36 V DC to the motor using either:

-• The OSSM Reference Board
+• The OSSM Reference Board (recommended for convenience), or

-• An external power supply
+• An external bench supply

 4

-Connect to the programming tool
+Open and connect the programming tool

-1. Open the Gold Motor Programming Tool in your browser
+1. Open the Gold Motor Programming Tool in your browser.

-2. Click Connect to Motor
+2. Select Connect to Motor.

 5

-Review and adjust the settings as needed:
+Review and configure settings

 6

-Write settings to motor
+Write settings and verify

 7